Five Misconceptions About Prenuptial Agreements

 Some people contend that suggesting a prenup before marriage will cause relationship problems.
 Relationship problems can largely be avoided if a party raising the subject of a prenup does so in a calm manner and encourages open communication about the issue.
 Moreover, a bit of consternation about entering into a prenup before marriage is far better than the proverbial "war" that can occur over finances if a divorce (without a prenuptial agreement) should ever occur.

-An experienced lawyer will arrange an initial consultation to discuss what you can expect during the prenup preparation process.
+An experienced lawyer will arrange a free initial consultation to discuss what you can expect during the prenup preparation process.
 Legal counsel will also be able to answer any additional questions that you might have about the pros and cons of a prenuptial agreement.
-If you have any questions concerning a prenuptial agreement, contact the Law Offices of Peter Van Aulen at 201-845-700 for a free consultation.
+If you have any questions concerning a prenuptial agreement, contact the Law Offices of Peter Van Aulen at 201-845-700 for a free initial consultation.